How to Configure Docker Rotate Log on Amazon Linux 2

 }

-In this example, we set up a JSON log driver with two options:
+This configuration sets up a JSON log driver with two options:

-Adjust these values according to your specific requirements.
+Adjust these values based on your requirements.

 Step 4: Restart Docker Service